Dollar prices drop in Baghdad, edge higher in Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-According to a survey by Shafaq News Agency, the dollar's rates decreased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,750 dinars for every 100 dollars, down from 142,800 dinars in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,700 dinars for every 100 dollars, down from 142,800 dinars on Saturday.

 The selling and buying rates at currency exchange stores in Baghdad were set at 143,750 IQD and 141,750 IQD per 100 USD, respectively.